Facet Joint Syndrome

 - Obtains a complete medical history, which includes medical conditions and previous injuries

-- Performs thorough neurological and physical examinations
+- Performs thorough neurosurgical and physical examinations

 - Orders and analyzes x-rays and an MRI